 Apollos could have said yes, just to please Paul, but while he would have been on that journey, he would have been complaining and murmuring.
 God does not want us to be murmuring and complaining.
 Or Apollos could have said, I will go, but on the day of the missionary journey he would not turn up.
 I have seen in the ministry many people like that.
 They say yes to please the pastor, the prophet or the apostle but they do not do anything at all.
 God wants us to do things from our heart.
 Apollos wanted to serve God, but the time Paul wanted to send him, was not convenient for him, but he said he would come when it was convenient for him.
 Let us learn to speak the truth to each other in love.
 But speaking the truth in love, may grow up into him in all things, which is the head, even Christ (Ephesians 4:15)

 But sometimes, some ministry or some brothers or sisters, have nothing to pay us with.
 If they had, we know they would give us the normal wage for our services.
-So in that case, we help them with our whole heart.
+In that case, we help them with our whole heart.
 And when they are on their feet, able to function on their own; we either decide to let them continue on their own, or to be involved with them for a long period.
 Let our love be without hypocrisy or dissimulation, abhor that which is evil; cleave to that which is good (Romans 12:9).
 So let us love the brethren and the sisters, and let us never feel like people are exploiting us, or are taking advantage of our generosity.
 If we are helping people or a ministry, and we are not able to tell them that what they are asking us to do, is inconvenient for us right now, or we feel like we can never say no to them.
 Something is wrong, we have become a captive of that ministry or person.
 Only God has that authority over us.

 The Webster dictionary gives us the definition of the covenant as being: A mutual consent or agreement, of two or more persons, to do or to forbear some act or thing; a covenant is created by a deed in writing, sealed and executed; or it may be implied in the contract.